Did you know that more and more owned and community cats are getting microchipped?

 to their families.

-- Microchips are a permanent ID tag.
+- A microchip is a permanent ID tag.

 A single microchip can last a cat’s full lifespan.

 - Microchips help reunite cats with their families or colonies in emergency evacuations.